Jeff Anderson (attorney): Public image

 Critics have called Anderson a headline chaser and a self-promoter.
 He has been accused of baiting the media with the heartbreaking stories of his clients.
 Some in the legal community refer to his role as co-counsel in so many abuse cases around the country as "the Jeff Anderson franchise system."

-"Rather than settle out of court and seal the record, Jeff has learned the church is impervious to all but the most intense pressure..." wrote Anson D. Shupe, a sociologist at Indiana University-Purdue University, author of the book Rogue Clerics: The Social Problem of Clergy Deviance.
-Matt Carroll of The Boston Globe described Anderson as "...one of the foremost attorneys in this area..."
+"Rather than settle out of court and seal the record, Jeff has learned the church is impervious to all but the most intense pressure," wrote Anson D. Shupe, a sociologist at Indiana University-Purdue University, author of the book Rogue Clerics: The Social Problem of Clergy Deviance.
+Matt Carroll of The Boston Globe described Anderson as "one of the foremost attorneys in this area."

 In 2002, the Washington Post wrote that Anderson himself estimated that his firm was responsible for total recoveries that amounted in excess of $60 million.

 Controversy

 Boy Scouts' "perversion files"

-In 2012, Jeff Anderson & Associates uncovered a trove of the Boy Scouts' so called "perversion files."
+In 2012, Jeff Anderson & Associates uncovered a trove of the Boy Scouts' "perversion files."
 A lawsuit that year had prompted the Boy Scouts to release the confidential files of over 1,200 known or suspected child abusers.
 The files dated back to 1944 and contained the names of 12,254 survivors of childhood sex abuse and identified nearly 8,000 perpetrators believed to have sexually abused children.
 The company attempted to make the files public, but were forced to return the copies they had obtained after a court sided with the Boy Scouts of America in 2019.